Wrecked Fukushima storage tank leaking highly radioactive water

 "We failed to discover the leak at an early stage and we need to review not only the tanks but also our monitoring system," he said.

-Tokyo Electric, also known as Tepco, said it did not believe water from the latest leak had reached the Pacific Ocean, about 500 metres (550 yards) away.
-Nonetheless, continued leaks have alarmed Japan's neighbours South Korea and China.
+Tokyo Electric, also known as Tepco, said it did not believe water from the latest leak had reached the Pacific Ocean, about 500 meters (550 yards) away.
+Nonetheless, continued leaks have alarmed Japan's neighbors South Korea and China.

 CRITICISM

-Tepco has been criticised for its failure to prepare for the disaster and been accused of covering up the extent of the problems at the plant.
+Tepco has been criticized for its failure to prepare for the disaster and been accused of covering up the extent of the problems at the plant.

 In recent months, the plant has been beset with power outages and other problems that have led outside experts to question whether Tepco is qualified to handle the clean up, which is unprecedented due to the amount of radioactive material on the site and its coastal location.